1943 Acton by-election

-The 1943 Acton by-election was a by-election held on 12 December 1943 for the British House of Commons constituency of Acton in London.
+The 1943 Acton by-election was a by-election held on 14 December 1943 for the British House of Commons constituency of Acton in London.

+Background

 The seat had become vacant after the death in October of the Conservative Member of Parliament (MP) Hubert Duggan.
 He had first been elected at the 1931 general election.

 During World War II, the major parties had agreed an electoral pact under which they would not contest by-elections in seats held by their respective parties, and as a result many wartime by-elections resulting in a candidate being returned unopposed.
 However, other parties and independent politicians were free to field candidates.